PaulioRandall/p17/README.md

 ## Made to be Plundered

-This library is made to be forked or plundered by anyone for whatever you want as long as you adhere to the permissive MIT license.
-Break rules and innovate!
+Do whatever you like as long as you adhere to the permissive MIT license found within.

 ## Components